haenara-shin/CodingTestChallenges/README.md

 # Coding test challenge repository

-- Notice that all content is copyrighted from each content author.
+- Notice that all content is copyrighted from each content provider.

 ```bash
 .